Taxes in Georgia

 - Professional fees are subject to a 10% deduction.
 If the recipient is a company resident in a proven tax haven, a withholding tax of 15% may apply.

-- Beneficiaries of dividends from resident and non-resident entities are not considered profits and are therefore not taxable unless they come from a jurisdiction considered a tax haven.
+- Beneficiaries of dividends from resident and non-resident entities are not considered profits and are consequently not taxable unless they come from a jurisdiction considered a tax haven.

-- There is no minimum capitalisation, nor rules on the Control of Foreign Companies.
+- There is no minimum capital.
+And there is rules on the Control of Foreign Companies.

-- The property tax is progressive and cannot exceed 1% of the average residual value of fixed assets, investment properties and buildings in progress.
+- The property tax is progressive.
+It cannot exceed 1% of the average residual value of fixed assets, investment properties and buildings in progress.

-- There are no employer contributions, no social security contributions on salaries, no stamp duty, no inheritance tax and no wealth tax.
+- There are no employer contributions, no social security contributions on salaries, stamp duty, inheritance tax and wealth tax.